 Nike LeBron 19 Vegan Basketball Shoes

-Some Nike shoes are likely fully vegan, while others aren’t vegan at all.
-While they don’t have certification to prove it, Nike has informed us that all glues used in their footwear (including track spikes, soccer cleats, football cleats, etc.) are synthetic.
+Are Nike Shoes Vegan?
+The answer is – some Nike shoes are likely fully vegan, while others aren’t vegan at all.
+While they don’t have certification to prove it, Nike has informed us in their conversation with us that all glues used in their footwear (including Nike trainers, sneakers, track spikes, soccer cleats, football cleats, etc.) are synthetic and vegan glue.
 Below, we provide more information on which specific types of Nike footwear are likely vegan based on this claim.

 Nike Brand Overview